Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Day 3 in Cairns: Daintree Rainforest

-• Where to stay: Daintree Rainforest
+- Where to stay: Daintree National Park

-After spending time on the reef, it’s time to head to the Daintree Rainforest.
-It’s a UNESCO World Heritage Site and offers an abundance of ancient greenery and pal-fringed beaches.
+The Daintree is a UNESCO World Heritage Site and offers an abundance of ancient greenery and pal-fringed beaches.

 You’ll need to rent a car or opt for a camper van instead.
 This is the most exciting (and affordable) way to explore Tropical North Queensland.